 Planning a one day trip to Paris

-I think the key to a enjoyable one day trip to Paris is to plan ahead, keep your itinerary focussed on one area of Paris, and not try to tackle too much.
-This will allow you to make the most out of your day trip to Paris.
+I think the key to a enjoyable Paris 1 day trip is to plan ahead, keep your Paris day trip itinerary focussed on one area of the city, and not try to tackle too much.
+This will allow you to see as much as possible of Paris in one day.

-To see everything in one day I recommend buying a Museum Pass or skip the line tickets on line in advance.
+In planning a trip to Paris to see everything in one day I recommend buying a Museum Pass or skip the line tickets on line in advance.
 While you may not recoup the cost of your Museum Pass in just one day (the basic Paris Museum Pass is for 2 days), not having to queue will save you so much time that I do think its convenience is worth the cost.
-The other thing I recommend is to minimise the size of the bag you carry.
+The other thing I recommend when you are on a Paris one day itinerary is to minimise the size of the bag you carry.
 In most places security will be tight, and indeed at the Louvre you will need to check your bag if you are carrying a backpack or large bag.

-My basic itinerary focusses on the area around the Seine between the Eiffel Tower and Notre Dame.
-On my one day Paris itinerary you will visit:
+For my one day itinerary Paris is conveniently laid out.
+My basic Paris 1 day itinerary focusses on the area around the Seine between the Eiffel Tower and Notre Dame.
+On my one day Paris trip you will visit: